CSE2018/cse-exam/raven.md

 as of some one gently rapping, rapping at my chamber door.
 “’Tis some visitor,” I muttered, “tapping at my chamber door—
 ||||||| base
-as of some one gently rapping, rapping at my chamber _.
+as of some one gently rapping, rapping at my chamber door.
 ||||||| base
-as of some one gently rapping, rapping at my chamber _.
+as of some one gently rapping, rapping at my chamber door.
 =======
-As of some one gently rapping, rapping at my chamber _.
+As of some one gently rapping, rapping at my chamber door.
 >>>>>>> theirs
-“’Tis some visitor,” I muttered, “tapping at my chamber _—
+“’Tis some visitor,” I muttered, “tapping at my chamber door—
 =======
-As of some one gently rapping, rapping at my chamber _.
+As of some one gently rapping, rapping at my chamber door.
-“’Tis some visitor,” I muttered, “tapping at my chamber _—
+“’Tis some visitor,” I muttered, “tapping at my chamber door—
 >>>>>>> theirs
 Only this and nothing more.”